Efim Bogoljubow: Tournaments, Internment and Blindfold Battles

 (German‑language editions use the spelling Bogoljubow.)

-Between internment and his title matches, Bogoljubov also wrote.
-This slim 1926 de Gruyter volume—Klassische Schachpartien aus modernen Zeiten—documents his editorial voice and how German readers met “Bogoljubow” in print.
+Between his internment and title matches, Bogoljubov also wrote.
+This slim 1926 de Gruyter volume—Klassische Schachpartien aus modernen Zeiten—reveals his editorial voice and shows how German readers encountered “Bogoljubow” in print.

 Bogoljubov’s journey from interned player to world‑championship challenger captures the drama and resilience of early 20th‑century chess.
 His games remain enjoyable studies for anyone who loves dynamic, imaginative play, and his life story adds depth to the rich tapestry of Soviet and German chess history.